escasinas/nanogap/README.md

 # NanoGAP

-The Nanopore Genome Assembly Pipeline (`NanoGAP`) utilises a variety of open-source tools and software to automate a non-hybrid (long reads only) genome assembly and self-correction of error prone nanopore reads.
+The Nanopore Genome Assembly Pipeline (`NanoGAP`) utilises a variety of open-source tools and software to automate a non-hybrid (long reads only) genome assembly and self-correction of error prone nanopore reads

 <!-- ---